-The Department of Defense (DoD) manages approximately 25 million acres of land that is largely protected from development.
+The Department of Defense (DoD) manages approximately 27 million acres of land on 338 military installations that is largely protected from development.
 These lands support the preservation of ecologically important native habitats such as old-growth forests, tall-grass prairies, coastal beaches, and vernal pool wetlands making military installations a haven for fish, wildlife, and plants, including rare and unique species.

 The Sikes Act requires the U.S. Fish and Wildlife Service (Service), state fish and wildlife agencies, and military installations across the nation to work closely to conserve fish and wildlife.
 The Sikes Act ensures the protection and enhancement of ecosystems, while allowing military lands to sustain military operations and meet mission success.
 Working under the Sikes Act, the Service offers the military guidance and support for the conservation and management of fish and wildlife resources on military installations while meeting military readiness goals.

 The U.S. Air Force and the Service have worked closely over the past decade to implement a conservation partnership that uses the collaboration tools of the Sikes Act to full effect.
 This partnership has resulted in significantly improved conservation outcomes and more efficient use of resources.
 Building on this success, the Army and the Service recently announced the completion of an Interagency Agreement that will institute a formal collaborative effort to further conservation gains.